davidcarboni/restolino/README.md

  * Request and response messages are [de]serialised as JSON using Gson.
 If you need to add custom type adapters for serialisation, you can access the `GsonBuilder` via `Serialiser.getBuilder()`.
  * There's no context path.
 Why would you run more than one app in the same server process?
 The Jetty process is one-to-one with your app.
  * You only need one not-found handler.
 Implement the `NotFound` interface.
 It provides a single method: `handle(req, res)`.
 A 404 status will be pre-set for you.
 You can update it if you want.
  * You only need one error handler, but you do need to know where the error occurred.
-Implement the `Boom` interface, which provides a single method `handle(req, res, RequestHandler, Throwable)`.
+Implement the `ServerError` interface, which provides a single method `handle(req, res, RequestHandler, Throwable)`.
 A 500 status will be pre-set for you.
 You can update it if you want.
  * No clever (read: fiddly and time consuming) path/parameter parsing.
 Simple helper classes are provided instead: `Path`, `QueryString` and `Parameter`.
 See the `com.github.davidcarboni.restolino.helpers` package.
  * `OPTIONS` will query the configuration and tell you which of `GET`, `PUT`, `POST` and `DELETE` are implemented for that endpoint. `OPTIONS` on `/` will return GET if you have implemented `Home` or subclassed `HomeRedirect`.
  * To see the whole framework - all the interfaces and annotations you can use - have a look in the `com.github.davidcarboni.restolino.framework` package.
 It's intentionally small.